omranbadarnehh/MLOPS-QAFZA-2026/README.md

   duplicates (same `review_id`, different `order_id`) confirmed this wasn't accidental — the table was rebuilt with a composite key on `(review_id, order_id)` to keep all the real rows instead of discarding data.
-- **Git edge case**: hit an "unknown revision" error trying to undo my very first commit with `git reset HEAD~1`, since there's no commit before the first one.
-  Learned `git commit --amend` for fixing a commit message without needing to reset anything.

 ## Notes